TTK4145-Students-2021/exercise-8-hannegr/REFLECTION.md

       - It says that the conditional variables were maybe not so bad after all?

  - In D's standard library, `getValue` for semaphores is not even exposed (probably because it is not portable - Windows semaphores don't have `getValue`, though you could hack it together with `ReleaseSemaphore()` and `WaitForSingleObject()`).
    - A leading question: Is using `getValue` *ever* appropriate?
+Explain your intuition: What is it that makes `getValue` so dubious?
       - No, because this will allow someone to read a value that may change in an instant both with wait and signal.
-The wait and   signal executable are also meant to be atomic (does this matter?).
-Meant to be extremely fast - would waste CPU to check?
-Idk
+The wait and   signal executable are also meant to be atomic (does this matter?
+Don't think so).
+Semaphores are in general meant to be extremely fast, so checking them would waste time?
-   - Explain your intuition: What is it that makes `getValue` so dubious?

  - Which one(s) of these different mechanisms do you prefer, both for this specific task, and in general?
 (This is a matter of taste - there are no "right" answers here)
+    - I prefer Ada's method with protected object, because it is the most intuitive to me.
+It also seems safer, because you do not need to implement as much logic as with for instance conditional variables and semaphores.